 The State of Ohio has historically been a bellwether state and continues to hold that status.
-Ohio, in fact, hasn't only been a bellwether state once, but three times only failing to correctly predict the Presidential election winner three times (1944, 1960, 2020).
-Ohio also holds the highest bellwether percentage at just under 91%, in addition to being home to more US Presidents than any other state.
+Ohio, in fact, hasn't only been a bellwether state once, but three times only failing to correctly predict the Presidential election winner once since 1980 (2020).
+Ohio also holds the highest bellwether percentage at just under 91%, in addition to being home to more U.S. Presidents than any other state.

 Another one of the bellwether states in the same rarified air as Ohio and Nevada, is the bellwether state of New Mexico.
-With an overall 89% bellwether percentage, New Mexico has also missed correctly calling the election twice in recent history, in 2000 and 2016.
+With an overall 81.8% bellwether percentage since, New Mexico has also missed correctly calling the election twice in recent history, in 2000 and 2016.

 The mountain high state of Colorado is also high on the list of bellwether states.
-Colorado voters have been able to clearly see and predict the Presidential winner more than 80% of the time.
+Colorado voters have been able to clearly see and predict the Presidential winner more than 80% of the time, only missing in 1996 and 2016 in the last 43 years.

 With a respectable 81% of the time, the state of New Hampshire has been right, and that earns at least some consideration for being on the list of bellwether states.
 New Hampshire is also proof that bellwethers can come in all sizes.